mono/sysdrawing-coregraphics/PROGESS.md

 This file describes the progress in code integration from the mac-playground contribution

-Directly from master, not partial:
+Directly from master, and adjusted, not partial:

 * Bitmap.cs - imported directly from master
 * PrinterSettings.cs